LNikita19/contactManger/README.md

 ### Managing Favorites
 - Click the heart icon on any contact card or in the detail modal
 - Use the "Show Favourites Only" toggle to filter favorites

+## Additionaly i have added loght dark mode in UI